flyffdatabase/content-generation/README.md

 ## FreeText Search

 The FreeText-Search server uses prabhatsharma/zinc as a lightweight drop-in replacement for elasticsearch.
 It is chosen instead of elasticsearch for its single node performance and easy setup process, it also has the benefit of a possible future upgrade path to ElasticSearch.

+## NOTE: https not handled

+flyffdb.info uses cloudflares https proxy to handle https termination.
+This keeps the code simple as we dont have to deal with any of the fancy https configuration and maintenance.
+End users are not supposed to directly connect to any of these endpoints because they do not implement any caching (thats done on cdn layer aka. cloudflare).